Time-frequency transforms of white noises and Gaussian analytic functions: GAFs and time-frequency transforms

 \subsection{More transforms, more GAFs, and related results}

 The previous results turn out to be particular cases of a general setting that we present later in Section~\ref{sec:white}.
 As we shall see, each of these previous results involves an identity for generating functions of classical orthogonal polynomials.
 By using the same approach, it is possible to obtain other results involving other GAFs than the planar, hyperbolic, or spherical GAFs.
 We collect some of these results in this section.
 First, we briefly mention real white noises as opposed to complex white noises.
 Then we link the hyperbolic GAF with the analytic projection of the white noise on the unit circle.
-We also relate the derivatives of the Bargmann transform to a one-parameter deformation of the planar GAF and discuss what our results can say on the local extrema of GAFs, since historically time-frequency filtering algorithms have historically been based on spectrogram maxima rather than zeros.
+We also relate the derivatives of the Bargmann transform to a one-parameter deformation of the planar GAF and discuss what our results can say on the local extrema of GAFs.
+Since time-frequency filtering algorithms have historically been based on spectrogram maxima rather than zeros, this may prove of interest in the future.

 \paragraph{Real white noises and symmetric GAFs.} In this paper, our white noises are defined on Hilbert spaces that are vector spaces on $\mathbb{C}$.
-The whole construction of the transform and the white noise in Section~\ref{s:white} carry straightforwardly to \emph{real} Hilbert spaces.
+The whole constructions of the transform and the white noise in Section~\ref{s:white} carry straightforwardly to \emph{real} Hilbert spaces.
 The resulting analytic functions are termed \emph{symmetric GAFs} \citep{Fel13}.
 Symmetric GAFs may be of less computational interest to signal processers, since their zeros have less invariance than the zeros of their complex counterparts.
 They are thus less amenable to traditional statistical signal processing procedures, which often assume some stationarity.
 However, zeros of symmetric GAFs are usually well approximated by the zeros of GAFs, see \citep{Pro96,Fel13}.
-We refer the reader to \citep[Section 4.3]{BaFlCh17Sub} for another discussion on the Gabor transform of a real white noise and its approximation by that of a proper complex white noise.
+We refer the reader to \citep[Section 4.3]{BaFlCh18} for another discussion on the Gabor transform of a real white noise and its approximation by that of a proper complex white noise.

 \paragraph{Analytic projections and trigonometric polynomials.} Another model for the hyperbolic GAF, already discovered in \cite[Section 5.4.3]{{HKPV09}}, is the analytic projection of the white noise on the unit circle.
 We now rephrase this result in a slightly more general version.
 More precisely, consider for any $N\in\N$ the transform